Siggy0002/Project-1-Team-Finance/README.md

 ****

-Format:
+FORMAT
 Data Exploration

 Question:
-    Hypothesis and what question is being answered Code breaking down what data will be analyized visulization of the data
+    Hypothesis and what question is being answered Code breaking down what data will be analyzed visualization of the data
     Analysis

 This format repeats for each question

-All visulizations will be saved to the resource folder.
+All visualizations will be saved to the resource folder.

 ****
+FOLDER BREAKDOWN

 Resource Folder:

 Inside the resource folder is the data that is being analyzed along with all graphs and other visualizations that are made.
 There is also the starter code that the group used to start the analysis.

 Code by person: